 All programs and participation are reviewed by the Harford County Program Advisory Committee for Career and Technical Education Programs.
-This committee meets 5 times annually and provides input on program updates and local needs.
+This committee meets five (5) times annually and provides input on program updates and local needs.

-Program participation, completion and achievement are reviewed at the school and central office level with administration, counseling, and staff.
+Program participation, completion, and achievement are reviewed at the school and central office levels with administration, counseling, and staff.

-Current programs serve over 7000 High school students with many programs offering articulation credits, dual enrollment opportunities and industry credentials.
+Current programs serve more than 7,000 high school students with many programs offering articulation credits, dual enrollment opportunities, and industry credentials.

-Currently HCPS offers over 30 programs from 12 Career Clusters.
+Currently, HCPS offers over 30 programs from 12 Career Clusters.
 The HCPS programs are financially supported by grants and local funding.